Ashtontameirao/CodePointCoverage/README.md

 1. Install and launch the GlyphTester app to a supported physical device or simulator
 2. Tap the Go button
 3. A sharing sheet will appear; send the file to yourself via AirDrop, etc.
+  - On the simulator, look for a log message indicating the path to the file on your local machine, and copy it from there
 4. Put the resulting `ios*-glyphs.txt` file in the `work` directory at the root of this repo

 ## Android Preparation